Figure skating: ISU Judging System

 In 2004, in response to the judging controversy during the 2002 Winter Olympics, the ISU adopted the International Judging System (IJS), which became mandatory at all international competitions in 2006, including the 2006 Winter Olympics.
 The new system is sometimes informally referred to as the Code of Points, however, the ISU has never used the term to describe their system in any of their official communications.

 Under the IJS, points are awarded individually for each skating element, and the sum of these points is the total element score (TES).
 Competitive programs are constrained to include a set number of elements.
 Each element is judged first by a technical specialist who identifies the specific element and determines its base value.
 This is done using instant replay video to verify features that distinguish different elements; e.g. the exact foot position at take-off and landing of a jump.
-A panel of twelve judges then each award a mark for the quality and execution of the element.
+A panel of nine judges then each award a mark for the quality and execution of the element.
 This mark, called the grade of execution (GOE), is an integer with a minimum value of −5 and a maximum value of +5.
 The GOE mark is then translated into another value by using the table of values in ISU rule 322.
-The GOE value from the twelve judges is then processed with a computerized random selection of nine judges, the highest and lowest values are then discarded, and finally the average of the remaining seven is calculated.
+The highest and lowest values are discarded, and the average is calculated.
 This average value is then added to (or subtracted from) the base value to determine the total value for the element.
+Previously, the GOE marks from the nine judges were processed with a computerized random selection and the average of the remaining seven was calculated.

-Note: The IJS previously used a GOE scale of −3 to +3 but this was changed for the 2018–19 season and is in the early stages of being tested in competitions.
+Note: The IJS previously used a GOE scale of −3 to +3, but this was changed for the 2018–19 season.

 The program components score (PCS) awards points to holistic aspects of a program or other nuances that are not rewarded in the total element score.
 The components are:

-Skating skills (SS) reward use of edges and turns, flow over the ice surface, speed and acceleration, ice coverage, clean and controlled curves, multi-directional skating, and mastery of one-foot skating (no overuse of skating on two feet).